legends2k/blog/content/note/pkey_across_tables.md

 1. [Inheritance - PostgreSQL Manual][1]
 2. [Inheritance: Caveats - PostgreSQL Manual][2]
 3. [Violation of uniqueness in primary key when using inheritance - StackOverflow][3]
-4. [Why foreign keys must reference a unique key in PostgreSQL - StackOverflow][4]
+4. [Why do composite foreign keys need a separate unique constraint?][4]
 5. [Sharing a single primary key sequence across a database?][5]
 6. [How do you effectively model inheritance in a database?][6]
 7. [Super-type and Sub-types arrangement - StackOverflow][7] - My inspiration but not solution